 Showtime Singers welcomes all keen singers from Form III upwards.
-Rehearsals take place every Friday, 10.30 – 11.00am.
+Rehearsals take place weekly during morning break.

-This is held every Friday at 3.45 – 4.30pm and any girl from Form III upwards (and occasionally younger), learning an instrument either in or outside school, is welcome to join, provided she has reached the necessary standard.
+This is held weekly after school and any girl from Form III upwards (and occasionally younger), learning an instrument either in or outside school, is welcome to join, provided she has reached the necessary standard.

 Girls learn to play the descant recorder in their class music lessons in Form II.
 Thereafter, they are encouraged to join the clubs for each year group from Form III upwards.
 The girls are introduced to the treble and tenor recorders in Form V. Recorder Club rehearsals generally take place at break or lunch time once a week.